To navigate to the AWS CloudTrail page, select Resources > Cloud > AWS CloudTrail in the Lacework Console.

 For a complete history of the event, click the Open Event Dossier icon located to the left of the Expand event details.

 In the Polygraph panel, you can visualize your data in a streamlined way which can help identify any misconfigurations or events that both should and should not be occurring.
 For CloudTrail, the Polygraph displays API behavior, in the following order from left to right:

 AWS Account > Region > CallType > User/Role > Region > AWS Service > Action > Resource

 The CloudTrail logs listed in the CloudTrail panel are similar to the logs you would see in the AWS Console (AWS > CloudTrail), however, in the Lacework console you can search and utilize filters to identify and analyze actions within your AWS account(s).

 For many of the values in the CloudTrail Logs panel, you can click the funnel icon to add a filter, for example, click the funnel next to us-east-1 to create a region filter to only show data from the us-east-1 region.
 The new filter appears at the top of the panel.
 Multiple filters including both includes as well as excludes can be utilized to isolate what you really want to view and inspect.

 The CloudTrail User Details panel displays a list of CloudTrail user information in reference to User Name, Region, Account Number, Account Alias, Caller Account, City, State, and Country.
 This panel is useful when you need to audit or assess user activity.
-In this panel, you can view details such as what account and region a user engaged in activity, as well as information such as whether or not MFA is enabled on a particular account.
+In this panel, you can view details such as what account and region a user engaged in an activity, as well as information such as whether or not MFA is enabled on a particular account.

 The User Events panel displays Service, User Name, Event, Alert Count, and Event Count information.
 This panel is useful when looking into specific users or IAM service account roles to see what particular alert and events are being generated and how many (count).